jumphone/FitDevo/README.md

 FitDevo: accurate inference of single-cell developmental potential using sample-specific gene weight

-This tool is designed for inferring developmental potential (DP) using scRNA-seq data
+This tool is designed for inferring the developmental potential (DP) of cells in scRNA-seq data

 # Training & Testing Datasets: